rmodosantos/certainty-estimator/README.md

 ## Repository structure

-In this repository, I first train a neral network to classify tumors in a publicly available dataset.
+In this repository, I first train a neural network to classify tumors in a publicly available dataset.
 Then, I train and test certainty estimation approaches and finalize by showing a proof of concept for the application of certainty estimation in a real-world scenario.
 Detailed information on model implementations and on the dataset are incorporated in dedicated files and all steps are documented in jupyter notebooks, as follows:

 Information on models and dataset:
 - [model card](/Model_card.md)